bagnascojhoel/my-second-brain/1. Projects/Korrespah/Board.md

 ## To Do

-- [ ] Create wireframe for documents table
+- [ ] Create wire-frame for documents table
 - [ ] Design wire-frame for documents table on figma prototype
 - [ ] Create some other personal data sections